 Cleaning Wastewater Tanks

 You will want to clean your wastewater tanks fairly often.
-Some opt to do this every time they dump their tanks, while others do it on a monthly basis.
+Some people do this every time they dump their tanks, while others do it on a monthly basis.
 If you start to notice smelly tanks, cleaning should be the first thing you do to tackle the smell.

 Begin by dumping both tanks completely.
 Keeping your gloves on and leaving the sewer hose connected, follow the steps below to get your black and gray water tanks cleaned up and ready for your next camping trip.